mjpernot/elastic-repo/README.md

     - scheme = "https"

   * In addition to the normal configuration entries, modify these entries for this testing section.
-    Note 1:  **LOGICAL_DIR_PATH** is the logical directory path to the share file system.
+    Note 1:  **log_repo_dir** is the logical directory path to the share file system.
+For use in a Docker set up.
     Note 2:  **phy_repo_dir** is the physical directory path to the share file system.
-    Note 3:  If running ElasticSearch as Docker setup, then these paths will be different.
+    Note 3:  If running ElasticSearch as Docker setup, then these two paths will be different.
 If running as a standard setup, they will be the same.
     - log_repo_dir = "LOGICAL_DIR_PATH"
     - phy_repo_dir = "PHYSICAL_DIR_PATH"